 Throughout the summer, we’ll feature new recipes on our website, slowly adding to our online archive.
-We hope you enjoy our new cache of recipes!
+We hope you enjoy our new Cache of Recipes!

 Savory or sweet, these homemade dumplings can be stuffed with a number of fillings.